White Bird of Paradise Plant — Complete Care & Growing Guide

 Toxicity Concern

 White Bird of Paradise grows best in bright light, including direct sun or strong indirect sunlight.
 Indoors, place it near a bright window with several hours of natural light each day.
-Outdoors, it prefers direct sunlight, but avoid harsh sun to prevent leaf scorch.
-Avoid low light, as it can cause slow growth and the plant to become weak.
+Outdoors, it prefers direct sunlight, but it avoids harsh sun to prevent leaf scorch.
+Avoid low light, as it can cause slow growth and weaken the plant.

 Yes Absolutely!
-White bird of paradise can be grown outdoor if you want to see it a dwarf plant with no flowers just like show peice for the interior design. if need flowers and giant size it loves the outdoor place with direct partial sun.
+White bird of paradise can be grown outdoors if you want to see it as a dwarf plant with no flowers, just like a showpiece for interior design.
+If needed, flowers and giant size; it loves outdoor places with partial direct sun.

-The growth and height of white bird of paradise depends upon the enviroment.
-Indoors, its can be upto 6-8ft Tall while Outdoor it can 20-25ft even 30ft in mature age with stunning flowers looks.
+The growth and height of the white bird of paradise depend on the environment.
+Indoors, it can be up to 6-8ft tall, while Outdoors it can reach 20-25ft, even 30ft in mature age, with stunning flower looks.

 Yes!
-Strelitzia nicolai is mildly Toxic to cats and Dogs.
-It contain the poisonous material named Tannis Which can cuause stomach upset if injested and skin rashed if having more direc contact with plant leaves and flowers.
+Strelitzia Nicolai is mildly Toxic to cats and Dogs.
+It contains the poisonous material Tannins, which can cause stomach upset if ingested and skin rash if direct contact with plant leaves and flowers is made.

 is white bird of paradise toxic to cats and dogs?